 Construction on Center City Viaduct Substantially Completed

-Construction to rehabilitate the Interstate 76 viaduct between University Avenue and 30th Street has been substantially completed with structural repairs finished, a new riding surface placed, and a new median barrier installed on the mile-long Center City structure.
+June 22, 2021 – Construction to rehabilitate the deteriorated Interstate 76 viaduct between University Avenue and 30th Street has wrapped up, including structural and drainage system repairs, rehabilitation of the concrete deck, and construction of a new median barrier on the mile-long Center City structure

-In addition, PennDOT’s contractor rehabilitated the bridge that carries the Schuylkill Expressway over Route 23 and Arrowmink Creek in West Conshohocken Borough, Montgomery County, and completed similar repairs to several other I-76 bridges in Montgomery County.
+The project also rehabilitated the bridge that carries the Schuylkill Expressway over Route 23 and Arrowmink Creek in West Conshohocken Borough, Montgomery County, and completed similar repairs to several other I-76 bridges and culverts in Montgomery County.